frangucc/thenodechronbook/README.md

 ---
 **Segway to the Alan Turing section:**

-Meanwhile, almost 40 years later, Alan Turing was prosecuted in 1952 for homosexual acts, when such behaviour was still ****a criminal act in the UK.
+Meanwhile, almost 40 years later, Alan Turing was prosecuted in 1952 for homosexual acts, when such behavior was still ****a criminal act in the UK.
 He accepted treatment with DES (chemical castration) as an alternative to prison.

 Turing died in 1954, 16 days before his 42nd birthday, from cyanide poisoning.
 An inquest determined his death as suicide, but it has been noted that the known evidence is equally consistent with accidental poisoning.

-Alan Turing invented the turing machine to crack Nazi code generated by their infamouse Enigma Machine.
-By deciphering encrypted messages captured over the air waves, Turing helped the opposition learn the Nazi's plans and positining for attack.
+Alan Turing invented the turing machine to crack Nazi code generated by their infamous Enigma Machine.
+By deciphering encrypted messages captured over the air waves, Turing helped the opposition learn the Nazi's plans and positioning for attack.
 The turing machine would later become the premise of every modern computer.
 Finite State Machines are what interprets the binary system of all mainstream hardware and operating systems to this very day.
 He is considered one of the most significant inventors of the 20th century.

 ![](https://photos-1.dropbox.com/t/2/AAAxJf7cXm6wifTfF_PA_kd8G5OgvaX1YKJ8KCeQiCVp9Q/12/185319728/jpeg/32x32/3/1458860400/0/2/turing_machine_imitation_game.jpg/EIDm1YwBGDwgBygH/JoKX44Hv9OJcabsUEOWIaQmqPHn1xNZUVE0OGPS-Jq0?size_mode=3&size=1280x960)